I built a serverless, convenient semantic search platform with S3 Vectors and Bedrock

 With Amazon S3 Vectors × Bedrock (amazon.nova-2-multimodal-embeddings-v1:0), you can easily build a search infrastructure that's serverless and fully managed.

-However, the maximum number of results per query is limited to 100, so different approaches may be necessary for complex weighting or hybrid search with large datasets.
-OpenSearch may be more appropriate when full-text search or complex ranking adjustments are required, but try S3 Vectors first if you want to test semantic search at low cost with minimal management overhead.
+However, the number of items retrievable per query is limited to 100, so different approaches might be needed for complex weighting or hybrid search on large-scale data.
+While OpenSearch is suitable for full-text search and complex ranking adjustments, try S3 Vectors if you want to experiment with low-cost, management-free semantic search first.